 SLOW DOWN.
 This is not only for all the beginners out there but for some of us with more time in the hobby as well.
 We have covered whether it is worth chasing status.
 That post raised many questions to consider before going after hotel or airline status.
-Continuing with the thread of carefully thinking through our actions, we share some reminders of how to responsibly participate in the points and miles game.
+Continuing with carefully thinking through our actions, we share some reminders of how to responsibly participate in the points and miles game.

 This hobby is a marathon, not a sprint.
 This may be the most important point that bears repeating.
 We do not–and should not–all have to move at some crazy pace trying to open every Chase card out there.
 Start slow, take your time, and of course, know your 5/24 status.